BielRoig/hfeb-guide/content/docs/matchup-spread/goblins.md

 The matchup against **Goblins** is often harder in **Game 1**, mostly because it depends heavily on the opponent's opening.

 Goblins can have relatively slow hands, built around cards like **Goblin Piledriver**, **Goblin Matron**, **Goblin Ringleader**, **Rishadan Port**, or **Wasteland**.
 These hands are dangerous in the long run, but they don't always interact with your creatures right away.
-In those cases, it's pretty realistic to win with **Hermit Druid**, especially if you can break the mana parity with a **Wall**, a **Birds of Paradise**, or a **mana elf**.
+In those cases, it's pretty realistic to win with **Hermit Druid**, especially if you can break the mana parity with a **Wall** or a **Birds of Paradise**.

 When Goblins doesn't have an immediate answer to Hermit Druid, your plan can be very fast.
 Sometimes all it takes is a small acceleration, dropping Druid on the board, and forcing the opponent to find a specific answer in a very tight window.

 **Survival of the Fittest** is also an excellent plan, but slightly less safe than it is against Sligh.
-The reason is that many versions of Goblins, especially the ones running green, can play **Naturalize**.
-Survival usually resolves easily, because Goblins doesn't interact on the stack, but you never have full certainty about how long it'll stay in play.
+The reason is that the versions of Goblins running green can play **Naturalize**.
+Survival always resolves, because Goblins doesn't interact on the stack, but you never have full certainty about how long it'll stay in play.

 So the general plan is simple: in Game 1 you can often win with Hermit Druid if the opponent doesn't have an explosive start or immediate removal.
 Survival is very strong, but it has to be treated as a powerful engine, not necessarily a permanent one.